Banff in September: Weather, Fall Tips & Things to Do

 Best Things to do in Banff in September

 While we often talk about the fall colours around Banff, just know that they aren’t like what you’ll find in Eastern areas of North America.
-We don’t get the mix of red, orange and yellows, but we still really LOVE what we do get.
-The larch trees, which you’ll need to do some hiking to see, turn a striking golden yellow at their peak.
+We don’t get the same mix of reds, oranges and yellows, but we still really LOVE what we do get.
+The needles on larch trees, which you’ll need to do some hiking to see, turn a striking golden yellow at their peak.

 Our son enjoying a fall hike in Kananaskis.